The shit blog of Paul Chris Jones

 Sunday

 Dear Diary.
-I upped my dose of testosterone a few days ago.
-Now I feel more angry than usual.
 Today's Sunday so both kids were home.
 The morning started well, with me reading 6-year-old the latest Dog Man book for an hour.
 At the end of the book I cried, as I do at the end of every Dog Man book.
 And as always, I hid my tears from 6-year-old.
 What made me cry this time was that when Petey the cat has the choice to be good or bad, he chooses to be good, and all his friends hug him.
 Ever since I took drugs in Ibiza, I've chosen to be good too, like Petey.
 I don't think Petey the cat has taken drugs though.

 Then the morning got worse.
 I tried to tidy the house but everywhere the kids went, they left a trail of destruction in their wake.
 2-year-old wanted some pineapple juice.
 I gave him a cup of pineapple juice and he dropped it, spilling it all over the floor.
 Meanwhile, 6-year-old was shouting "Daddy!
 Daddy!" from another room.
 I almost very nearly shouted back, "FUCK OFF!" but managed to control myself.